berenslab/MorphoPy/paper/paper.md

 ![Neural reconstructions are represented as direct acylic graphs with node and edge attributes.\label{fig:attributes}](./figures/Fig1_attributes_small.png)

 `MorphoPy` builds on the functionality of the networkx package [@hagberg:2008] and represents each neuron as a directed acylic tree graph with node and edge attributes \autoref{fig:attributes}.
-The package supports a plotting routine that shows all three two-dimensional projections at once.
+The package supports 2D plotting routines and the generation of different feature representations.
 ```python
 import MorphoPy.NeuronTree as nt
 from MorphoPy.computation import file_manager as fm